limbernie/limbernie.github.io/_posts/2018-02-09-evilscience-walkthrough.md

 Holy smoke!
 It worked.

-My guess is that the command that ran was like so:
+My guess is that the command that ran was like so.

 `cat /var/log/auth.log /etc/shadow`